Chieellesaxions/Basic-C-Programming---Pemrograman-Dasar-Bahasa-C/README.md

 ```
 ## 🧠 Purpose of This Repository

-“Programming isn’t about how fast you memorize syntax — it’s about how well you understand the logic behind it.”
+> “Programming isn’t about how fast you memorize syntax — it’s about how well you understand the logic behind it.”

 I created this repo to:

-Sharpen my logic and algorithmic thinking
+- Sharpen my logic and algorithmic thinking

-Serve as a personal learning archive
+- Serve as a personal learning archive

-Share basic C programming examples with fellow students
+- Share basic C programming examples with fellow students

-Build a small personal portfolio on GitHub 😎
+- Build a small personal portfolio on GitHub 😎

 🧩 Contact / Connect

 If you’d like to discuss or learn together, feel free to reach out:

-GitHub: Farhan Arbi Utomo (Chieellesaxions)
+GitHub    : Farhan Arbi Utomo (Chieellesaxions)

-Instagram: @arbiifarhan / @chieellesaxions
+Instagram : @arbiifarhan / @chieellesaxions

-Email: farhanarbiutomo1@gmail.com
+Email     : farhanarbiutomo1@gmail.com